What is a low-temperature ceramic glaze?

 Sculptural glazes:

 Low Temperature Ceramic Glaze – It’s always handy to understand the basics of glazes.
 Understand the difference between the melting agent (the flux), the glass-former, the stabilizer, and the fun part; the colors.
-Are core know-how, and handy when you have the “perfect” glaze, but it needs just a little adjustment.
+It is core know-how, and handy when you have the “perfect” glaze, but it needs just a little adjustment.

 Read more here: